TheLaval/TheLaval/README.md

 - 🤝🏻 I’m looking to collaborate on some project

+- 💚 You can support me on [Modrinth](https://modrinth.com/organization/lavalstudio) <3

 - 📫 How to reach me ?
 On [Discord](https://discord.com/channels/@me/1383503081379069962)

-- 😄 Pronouns: Laval, LavalMC, LavalBS, TheLaval
+- 😄 Pronouns: Laval, TheLaval

 - 🇫🇷 Fun fact: I am French